LuanAdemi/LIoT-Language/README.md

 LIoT was created to help schools doing Arduino projects, without teaching their students the hard and ugly language C++

+To actual use the language download the IDE from github.com/LuanAdemi/LIoT-Studio/
 ## Example

 ```javascript